slack-theme/visual-studio-code/README.md

 Have you identified any bugs or improvements?
 Contact me or feel free to change the project at [GitHub](https://github.com/felipemendes/slack-theme).

 ## Contribute
-Head over to the [GitHub](https://github.com/felipemendes/slack-theme) to contribute.
+Head over to [GitHub](https://github.com/felipemendes/slack-theme) to contribute.

 ## Customization